-The four items above happen every day, all with varied lengths depending on things to be discussed.
+The four items above happen every day, all with varying lengths depending on things to be discussed.
 Combined, they can easily take up to an hour of the day.
 All of them are necessary to keep clear lines of communication throughout the company and ensure things stay on track.

 Further calls happen throughout the day with individual members of the team to answer any questions or advise on anything that comes to mind.

 Until the lockdown came into place, I never realised how much I took for granted being able to turn and speak to anyone I needed to until I wasn’t able to.
-It does have its upsides as it allows for break between tasks and helps clear your mind and you move onto the next thing on your to-do list.
+It does have its upsides as it allows for a break between tasks and helps clear your mind and you move onto the next thing on your to-do list.